nwHacks2019/backend/README.md

 [Express.js](https://expressjs.com/) server for processing and storing community help requests for Give+Seek, a platform for human connection and support when we need it most.

+The server is currently hosted on [Heroku](https://giveandseek.herokuapp.com/).
 The server was hosted on [Google Cloud Platform](https://cloud.google.com/) while it was active during the hackathon.

 ## Setup